 The Consular Section of the U.S. Embassy in Ouagadougou is responsible for providing visa services to those seeking to enter the United States for a temporary period and for those wishing to take up indefinite or permanent residence in the United States.

-Important information for visa applicants regarding novel coronavirus:
+Important information for visa applicants:

 To contact a customer service representative, please visit the Global Support Services Contact Us page for full information or use contact information below:

 - Email: To reach a customer service representative via email, please write to email@example.com

 - Telephone: Please contact a customer service representative using one of these telephone numbers:

 - Callers in Burkina Faso: (+226) 25-30-00-86

 - Callers in the United States: Call 1 703-520-6209